 This Policy applies to all members of staff, students, visitors, and volunteers during their duties within or outside LSME premises engage in regulated activity relating to adults or may have contact with vulnerable groups.

-Vulnerable adult: An adult who is in receipt of regulated activity is considered vulnerable at the time he or she requires that regulated activity, regardless of the setting or the personal circumstances of the adult receiving the activity.
-Other factors that contribute to vulnerability of students may include physical and learning disabilities, social exclusion, underachievement, recent religious conversion, rejected by peers, faith, social groups or family, victim or witness to race or religious hate crime, family conflict and identity confusion.
-Some of these factors may result in a recent change in appearance and or behavior.
-A vulnerable adult is also prone to being influenced by others to engage in acts of violence or terrorism through radicalization.
+Vulnerable adult: An adult who receives regulated activity is considered vulnerable at the time he or she requires that regulated activity, regardless of the setting or the personal circumstances of the adult receiving the activity.
+Other factors that contribute to the vulnerability of students may include physical and learning disabilities, social exclusion, underachievement, recent religious conversion, rejected by peers, faith, social groups or family, victim or witness to race or religious hate crime, family conflict and identity confusion.
+Some of these factors may result in a recent change in appearance and or behaviour.
+A vulnerable adult is also prone to being influenced by others to engage in acts of violence or terrorism through radicalisation.

 Types of Abuse or Harm that may be experienced by a Child or Vulnerable Adult: Types of abuse or harm that vulnerable adults /adults at risk (adults with care and support needs) may encounter may include:

 Emotional/ Psychological: Action or inaction by others that causes mental anguish or severe adverse effects on the emotional development of the adult at risk.

 Physical: any intentional physical contact that results in discomfort, pain or injury including fabricating symptoms or deliberately inducing illness to an adult at risk.

 Sexual: including any form of sexual activity with an adult at risk or coercion or force to take part in sexual acts including non-contact abuse or being forced to watch inappropriate images and/ or use of the internet/ technology.

 Neglect: Failure to identify and/or meet care needs or adequate supervision; failure to act or omission.